Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 Here's the deal: I yap, you listen, and I sneak in pop culture references (starting with the title) and puns along the way.
 That's on purpose.
 You've been warned.
 In return, you'll learn a lot.
 Even if you're a Python geek, you'll probably still pick up something new, especially if you maintain a C extension.

 I spent the last three wonderful months working on NumPy as a Quansight intern, under the mentorship of Matti Picus, Nathan Goldbaum and Kumar Aditya.
 I actually started contributing before the internship began, mostly in masked arrays (`numpy.ma`), which I'd been using in SunPy.
+The `ma` officially stands for masked array.
+I choose to believe it stands for Mandalorian.
 Not everyone cares about masked arrays, but I did, so I fixed a few things.

 My internship project was all about the Limited API.
 So what is this Limited API thing?